jacques/docs.npmjs.com/content/private-modules/ci-server-config.md

 <!--
-title: 02 - Downloading to CI/Deployment servers
+title: 02 - Downloading modules to CI/deployment servers
 featured: true
 -->

+# Downloading modules to CI/deployment servers

 If you are using deployment servers or testing with CI servers, you'll need a way to download your private modules to those servers.
 To do this, you can set up an `~/.npmrc` file which will authenticate your server with npm.